andrew-jeremy/EduFirm/kafka_implementation.md

 __Kafka__

-To overcome the latency issue and real time impact, our team deployed kafka messaging system (open-source) in our test centers.
+To overcome the latency issue and impace on the real time data analytics, our team deployed kafka messaging system (open-source) in our test centers.
 Kafka serves as a central warehouse from which several service centers retrieve (consume) or immediately feed (produce) their real-time data for instant implementation.
 The goal of our data scientist team is to facilitate test takers exams schedules, adjust their exam questions based on their real-time answers and instant scoring system.
 Kafka facilitates all of our needs in our data warehouse and provides an efficiency and timeliness.

 <p align="center">
 <img src="img/after_kafka.png" width="500"></p>